5 Choices to Create HappinessBy Dr. Margaret Paul

 Finally, happy people are consistently grateful for what they have, rather than complaining about what they don't have.
 They notice the many gifts and blessings that come their way and they frequently express gratitude for the everyday things in their lives - the beauty of nature, the food they eat, the smile on a friend's face, their ability to see, hear, walk, talk.
 Even many disabled people who may not have the blessings of eyesight, hearing, speech or legs are often happy people because they focus on what they do have and what they can do, rather than focusing on what they are missing out on.

 If you want to be happy, then you need to recognize that happiness is the result of your thinking and behavior, not the cause of it.
 If you choose to practice Inner Bonding and focus on becoming conscious of what thoughts and behavior make you feel happy, you can become a happy person - regardless of your present circumstances.
-Happiness does not just happen - it takes work!
+Happiness does not just happen - it's the result of the choices you make.

 Join the Inner Bonding Community to add your comment to articles and see the comments of others...